icshwi/essdm_scripts/README.md

 # Requirements
 ## CentOS Installation
-* Set Installation Source as *Local media* and Software Selection as *Minimal installation*
+* Set Installation Source as **Local media**
 * Create iocuser and set the administrator permission
-* *Do not "yum" before executing the dm_setup script*.
-DM should use the ESS rpm repositories, not any other CentOS ones.
-The dm_script will remove original CentOS repositories completely, and put the ESS customized repositories.
+* **Do not "yum" before executing the dm_setup script**.
+DM **should** use the ESS RPM repositories, not any other CentOS ones.
+The script will remove original CentOS repositories completely, and put the ESS customized repositories.

 # DM Setup